Wireless Networking Overview

 Switch to Secure Wireless

 Wireless access to the internet is available across campus.
 If your computer is wireless capable, you can use it to check email or browse the web, in accordance with our policies for network access.
-To learn how to set up a wireless connection on your computer, see our Using the Wireless Network page.
+802.11n wireless is available nearly ubiquitously accross campus.
+For more information about the wireless network, visit our Wireless Documentation.
+A good place to start is our Using the Wireless Network page.
 If you would like to learn about other methods of connecting to the University network, read the Connect to the University Network Tip Sheet.

 - Network Connectivity On Campus - Information about connecting to the network from on campus, IP addressing, and jack activation